 - JTP is ISO 9001 and 14001 accredited, a status it retains annually

 - In 2012 the practice was awarded AJ100 Employer of the Year.
-JTP has been Best Companies accredited since 2008 and in 2015 was awarded 2* status
+JTP has been Best Companies accredited since 2008 and in 2018 was awarded 3 Star 'Extraordinary' status

 - In 2016 JTP was named BD's Masterplanning & Public Realm Architect of the Year

-- In 2017 JTP won Building Awards' Architectural Practice of the Year
+- In 2017 JTP won Building's Architectural Practice of the Year

 Building an International Profile